Single-page summaries of Society resources for:

-Current AAN clinical practice guidelines and related tools, including patient and physician summaries of selected guidelines.
+Current American Academy of Neurology clinical practice guidelines and related tools, including patient and physician summaries of selected guidelines.
 Additional tools and new guidelines are added regularly.

 Clinical tool for injection anxiety

-Template health insurance appeal letters are developed by Society staff after reports of coverage denials or limitations are received directly from people with MS or healthcare professionals.
-Society staff work in collaboration with our medical advisors to determine which treatments need to be addressed with a template letter, and all template letters are reviewed and approved by these same medical advisors.
-As new therapies or evidence emerge, letters may be developed and disseminated between publication of revised editions of the ‘Health Insurance Appeal Letters: A Toolkit for Clinicians’ (.pdf) (see "Additional Appeal Letters & Abstracts' below).
+Template health insurance appeal letters are developed by the Society after reports of coverage denials or limitations are received directly from people with MS or healthcare professionals.
+Society medical advisors determine which treatments need to be addressed, review and approve template letters.
+As new therapies or evidence emerge, letters may be developed and disseminated.
+Below are sample health insurance appeal letters.
+The full appeals toolkit is also available with additional letters.

-A guidebook to assist healthcare professionals who are supporting their MS patients through the process of filing claims for private long-term disability benefits.
+Guidebooks and webinars to assist healthcare professionals who are collaborating with their MS patients on the process of filing claims.

 Information about frequently used clinical measures, including description, administration and scoring methods, psychometric properties, and literature citations.
 Test forms are provided where possible.

 Read the latest information about CCSVI.